 Just up the street from Thread Spun you will find this serene escape, which features a beautiful boutique offering a variety of goods and gifts made by local vendors.
 They also showcase natural and clean-beauty offerings.
 After you're done shopping, take a yoga class, book an acupuncture session or hot stone massage, or perhaps receive an astrology reading.
 You could easily spend half a day here safely relaxing in their gorgeous outdoor space that allows plenty of space for social distancing.
 Go on, you deserve it, this is your Encinitas vacation, after all.

 Our almost-next-door neighbor, this Leucadia staple is a little slice of Americana featuring (duh) surfboards and motorcycles.
 They've also got vintage and new clothing and a variety of goods and gifts perfect for your dude.
 No Encinitas or Leucadia local travel guide would be complete without its mention.

 WHAT TO DO

 No Encinitas travel guide would be complete without mention of our many beaches, especially Beacons.
 Check out the world famous (not really) Beacons bumps (local surf break).
-This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset (BYOB).
+This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset.
 Other great family friendly beaches can be found at Moonlight Beach, Grandview, and D Street.
 If you're with the family, stop by our favorite donut shop, Leucadia Donut beforehand - arrive early.

 South Ponto Beach